Harry Keough

 Harry Joseph Keough (November 15, 1927 – February 7, 2012) was an American soccer defender who played on the United States national team in their 1–0 upset of England at the 1950 FIFA World Cup.
 He spent most of his club career in his native St. Louis, winning a national junior championship, two National Challenge Cup and seven National Amateur Cup titles.
 He coached the Saint Louis University men's soccer team to five NCAA Men's Soccer Championships.
-The Keough Award, named after him and his son Ty Keough, is presented each year to the outstanding St. Louis-based male and female professional or college soccer player.
+The Keough Award, named after him, his brother Bill, and his son Ty Keough, is presented each year to the outstanding St. Louis–based male and female professional or college soccer player.

 Playing

 Club career

 Keough was born to Patrick John and Elizabeth (née Costley) Keough, and grew up in St. Louis, Missouri, attending Cleveland High School.
 As a youth he played several sports, including track, swimming, and fast-pitch softball, particularly excelling at soccer.
 His soccer career began in 1945 as a member of the "St. Louis Schumachers", who won the 1946 National Junior Challenge Cup.
 In 1946, he joined the U.S. Navy.
 He was assigned to a naval base in San Francisco, California where he played for the "San Francisco Barbarians", which had dominated west coast soccer in the first half of the 20th century.
 Keough was eventually sent to San Diego as part of a destroyer crew.
 After his discharge from the Navy, Keough returned to St. Louis.

 In 1948, he played for Paul Schulte Motors.
 The next year the team came under the sponsorship of McMahon Pontiac and which played in the lower division St. Louis Municipal League.
 He was with McMahon when selected for the U.S. national team as it entered qualification for the 1950 World Cup.
 When he returned home from the cup, Keough rejoined his team, now known as the St. Louis Raiders of the first division St. Louis Major League.
 The Raiders won both the league and National Amateur Cup championships in 1952, giving Keough his first “double”.
 Following the 1952 season, Tom Kutis took over sponsorship of the team, renaming it St. Louis Kutis S.C.
 The team continued its winning ways under its new name, winning the 1953 and 1954 league titles, and went to the 1954 National Challenge Cup final where it fell to New York Americans of the American Soccer League.
 The St. Louis Major League had folded in 1954 and Kutis continued to play both as an independent team and as a member of various lower division city leagues over the next decade.
 Despite this turbulence, it continued to dominate both the city and national soccer scene.
 Kutis would win the National Amateur Cup each year from 1956 to 1961.
 In 1957, it won the National Challenge Cup, giving Keough another double.